Exercise a high degree of caution in Jordan due to the threat of terrorist attack. Pay attention to your personal security at all times.

 Not all medications available over the counter or by prescription in Australia are available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.
 Before you leave Australia, check if your medication is legal in each country you're travelling to.
 Consult your doctor about alternatives well in advance of travel.

-Take with you prescription medicines to cover you for your entire stay so you remain in good health.
+Take prescription medicines with you to cover your entire stay so you remain in good health.
 Always carry a copy of your prescription or a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.

 Cases of Middle East Respiratory Syndrome Coronavirus (MERS-CoV) have been reported in Jordan, Saudi Arabia, Qatar, Kuwait, Oman and the United Arab Emirates.
 Other countries outside the Middle East have also reported imported cases from returned travellers.